 I rarely refer to luck or being lucky.
 Those words have never really found a comfortable place in my vocabulary.
 But I do understand gratitude and appreciation.
 I understand what it means to count your blessings.
 And I do!
 I do!
 My blessings are as numerous as the stars in the sky!

 I am really privileged.
 Privileged to have the gift of life!
 Privileged to have been born at all to two loving parents who have taught me wise lessons that have helped me to lead a very satisfying and meaningful life.
+A window cleaner and a nurse turned out to be probably the best parents in the world.

 I have a a lot of family members and a lot of friends.
 I have worked on some amazing projects during which I have forged lasting friendships with other volunteers.
 It makes me feel immensely wealthy to know I have so many meaningful relationships.